wluptonrh/insights-tips/README.md

     touch tags.yml
     ```
 2. Populate the ```tags.yaml``` file with attributes that may be useful to see in the customer portal.
+Note: these tags are not tied to a subscription pool or contract number associated with a system, the below example simply includes tags that may be useful to you for informational tracking purposes.
+Keeping that in mind, feel free to create your own custom tags for other purposes.

     Here is an example of my tags.yaml file